kinkeadian25/DrownThemOut/README.md

 # UpInFlames

-This the repo for a game I made during a week-long game jam using Unity and C#!
+This is the repo for a game I made during a week-long game jam using Unity and C#!
 It was a stressful but rewarding experience!

   [Play the game!](https://kinkeadian25.itch.io/up-in-flames)